-Rationale:
+Rationale for adoption of benchmark:

-In line with the PRC Matrix/classification, the maturity profile of the Scheme and the investible universe in which the Scheme proposes intends to invest, the Benchmark is most suited for comparison of the performance of the Scheme.
+This index is a representation of the asset allocation of the Scheme.
+In line with the maturity profile of the Scheme and the investible universe in which the Scheme propose to invest, the above stated Benchmark is most suited for comparison of the performance of the Scheme.